Life After Alcohol Rehab

 With so many recovery programs out there, it can be challenging to narrow your list down to just one.
 It’s important to explore your options until you’ve found the perfect program for you.

-Talk with a treatment specialists to learn more about alcohol recovery programs.
+Talk with a treatment professionals to learn more about alcohol recovery programs.

 U.S. Department of Health and Human Services.
 (2011) The Next Step Toward a Better Life.
 January 2017. https://store.samhsa.gov/system/files/sma14-4474.pdf